 With the support of a highly trained and compassionate staff, students continue to learn and grow while receiving the specialized services they needed to achieve their personal best.
 Some of our students graduate from high school, others focus on career and vocational skills; and others return to a less restrictive environment with new life skills, a sense of pride, and hope for the future.

-Located in Brockton, Mass., 40 minutes from Boston and 50 minutes from Providence, R.I., the May Center School is a Massachusetts Chapter 766-approved school.
+Located in Norwood, Mass., 25 miles from Boston and less than 30 miles from Providence, R.I., the May Center School is a Massachusetts Chapter 766-approved school.

 The sense of community and friendship that students find here adds a truly meaningful component to their school experience.
 In a student body with so many interests and abilities, each student can find a peer.

 To demonstrate our commitment to the students we serve and ensure that we meet the highest possible standards, our Quality Improvement, Safety, and Clinical Leadership teams work with all programs to measure performance.
 We use four areas to track progress — effectiveness, efficiency, access, and satisfaction.
 Our results reveal an outstanding level of satisfaction on the part of individuals served, families and guardians, and affiliated agencies.
 These consistently high ratings are a direct result of the hard work of our staff.